G-Node/nix/docs/build_win32.rst

 How to compile nix on Windows
 =============================

 The following guide shows build options for both, 32- and 64-bit.
-They are marked with :three::two: and :six::four: in the text.

 Dependencies
 ------------